 Horse and Foal: My First Farm Animal Coloring Page

-Horse Foal Butterfly Coloring Page 1 image
+Horse Foal with Accessories Coloring Page 1 image

 This coloring page features a horse and its foal, promoting fine motor skills and color recognition.
 It's a wonderful chance to discuss farm animals and the special bond between a mother and her baby, allowing your child to get creative in a simple, realistic way.